The Incredible Story of How a Small Saskatchewan Community Rallied to Save the Life of an Unborn Baby

-In 2013, mechanic Don Mason received a phone call from the man who saved him from a tragic accident—and finally learned the real story of his birth.
+Fifty-three years after a tragic accident took the life of his mother, mechanic Don Mason received a phone call from the RCMP officer who responded to the scene—and finally learned the real story of his birth.

 A Strange Phone Call

 On December 12, 2013, I received a strange phone call.
 The gentleman on the other end of the line began by asking for me by name, and then requested that I not hang up on him until he had a chance to complete his story.
 I have to admit I was wondering what kind of telemarketer I was up against, but I let him have his say, as I could sense this was important to him and he seemed anxious that I might think he was some kind of quack.
 He started his story by telling me he was a police officer with the RCMP, and in 1960 he was stationed in Ituna, Saskatchewan.